View more guides at Linux Wiki Guides

 |Graphics Chipset||Device Info NVIDIA Quadro NVS 140M||01:00.0 VGA compatible controller: nVidia Corporation Quadro NVS 140M (rev a1) (prog-if 00 [[VGA]])|

-The Nvidia GeForce Go 8400 and Quadro NVS 140M which are included with the R61 do not function with the built in nv module so you will need to use the Nvidia proprietary driver.
+The Nvidia GeForce Go 8400 included with the R61 does not function with the built in nv module so you will need to use the Nvidia proprietary driver.
 You can find installation instructions for the nvidia driver here.

 Some cheaper models of the R61 include the Intel Graphics Media Accelerator X3100.
 This has not yet been tested.

 The 4965AGN wireless controller works fine on the R61, albeit they are a pain to install.
 You can get these drivers from http://intellinuxwireless.org/?p=iwlwifi.
 You can view installation instructions at our Configuring the iwl4965 driver for the Intel 4965AGN wireless controller guide.
 In most distributions, this driver will be included, but there are a few expections (e.g. Debian), where the driver is not included due to its proprietary nature.